leon-luna-ray/nextjs-dev-portfolio/README.md

 - Javascript
 - Font Awesome
 - React-Icons
+- Netlify

 ## Known-Bugs

 Some of the nav links are sometimes not responsive when clicked repeatedly but they work after a few tries.
+Minor styling bugs on smaller screens.

 ## Next-Steps

-Styling changes and a contact form.
+Styling changes for mobile view and a contact form.

 ## License